Horst Ademeit: World War II

-In June 1941, after the attack on the Soviet Union, he accompanied I./JG 54 to the Eastern Front.
+In June 1941, after the German invasion of Soviet Union, Ademeit accompanied I./JG 54 to the Eastern Front.
 In quick succession he achieved aerial victories, promotions and awards.
 On 7 March 1943, Ademeit was appointed Staffelkapitän (squadron leader) of 6.
 Staffel of JG 54, replacing Oberleutnant Hans Beißwenger who was killed in action the day before.
 In October 1943, Ademeit was credited with his 100th aerial victory.
 He was the 61st Luftwaffe pilot to achieve the century mark.

 On 4 February 1944, Ademeit succeeded Hauptmann Walter Nowotny as Gruppenkommandeur (group commander of I. Gruppe of JG 54.
-In the beginning of August 1944, Ademeit was appointed acting Geschwaderkommodore (wing commander) of JG 54.
+On 14 February, I. Gruppe moved to an airfield named Wesenberg near Rakvere, located approximately 60 km north of Lake Peipus and 105 km west of Narva.
+Here the Gruppe was subordinated to the 3.
+Flieger-Division (3rd Air Division) and fought in the Battle of Narva.

+Disappearance

-On 7 August 1944, Ademeit, flying a Focke-Wulf Fw 190 A-5 (Werksnummer 5960 — factory number) pursued a Russian Il-2 Sturmovik ground-attack aircraft eastwards over Russian lines near Dünaburg, however he failed to return from this mission and is considered missing in action since.
+On 7 August 1944, Ademeit, flying a Focke-Wulf Fw 190 A-5 (Werksnummer 5960 — factory number) led a flight of four Fw 190s to the combat area near Kreutzburg on the right bank of the Daugava, where they intecepted a flight of ten Ilyushin Il-2s and Yakovlev Yak-9 fighters at 15:17.
+His wingman, Gefreiter Biebrichter, later reported that Ademeit was last seen in pursuit of an Il-2 into a thick cloud of smoke.
+He pursued the Il-2 eastwards near Dünaburg across the front line, but failed to return from this mission and was considered missing in action.

+Ademeit was succeeded by Hauptmann Franz Eisenach as commander of I. Gruppe.
 Berlin radio announced his loss on 29 September 1944.

-Horst Ademeit was credited with 166 victories in over 600 missions over the Eastern Front.
+Ademeit was officially credited with 166 victories in over 600 missions over the Eastern Front.
 He was posthumously promoted to Major.

 Summary of career

 Aerial victory claims

-According to US historian David T. Zabecki, Ademeit was credited with 166 aerial victories.
+According to American historian David T. Zabecki, Ademeit was credited with 166 aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 160 aerial victory claims, all of which confirmed and claimed on the Eastern Front.
 The authors Prien, Stemmer, Rodeike and Bock list six further victories, aerial victories numbered 99–104, which were not documented by Mathews and Foreman, in the timeframe 18 September to 3 October 1943.